Working with Asbestos cement

 If the amount to be disposed of is very large, the site may refuse to take it and you will have to follow the advice for business owners.

-Businesses - contact a local asbestos contractor (these are listed in yellow pages (www.yell.com) and arrange for them to take the waste to a site licensed for the disposal of hazardous waste.
+Businesses - contact a licensed asbestos removal in Cumbria on Yell.com and arrange for them to take the waste to a site licensed for the disposal of hazardous waste.
 It is necessary to comply with the Special Waste Regulations 1996 so using a contractor is likely to be easier than making the arrangements yourself.
 There will be a charge, so it is worth getting several quotes.